jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-jupyterhub.rst

 This step prepares a `YAML <https://en.wikipedia.org/wiki/YAML>`_ configuration file (`config.yaml`) for the generic JupyterHub deployment declared by the Helm chart.
-Helm charts contains templates for kubernetes resources to be installed in a kubernetes cluster.
+Helm charts contains templates for Kubernetes resources to be installed in a Kubernetes cluster.
 This config file will provide values to be used by these templates.

 It's important to save the config file in a safe place.
 The config file is